wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/picking.md

     >NOTE: Given that chimera uses many different windows, we recommend you go to a new workspace to open chimera.
     You can move to the window on the right by using the keyboard shortcut `Ctrl + Shift + Right Arrow`.

-1. For particle picking, we recommend using the non-CTF-corrected tomogram from AreTomo saved in `bin8_aretomo/TS_01_dose-filt_bin8.mrc`.
+1. For particle picking, we recommend using the SIRT-like filtered tomogram saved in `uncorrected_sirt15_bin8/TS_01_dose-filt.rec`.
    This is because non-CTF-corrected tomograms typically have higher contrast, which is useful for this type of visual analysis.
    Open it in Chimera with File > Open.